sinhashrey/EmployeeTurnover/README.md

-# EmployeeTurnover
+# Employee Turnover
-How to reduce Employee Turnover?
+Analysing employee database and looking into ways to reduce their turnover for a corporation.

+Dataset: Attached above.